Greenland 2: Migration

-Greenland 2: Migration is an upcoming American post-apocalyptic survival disaster thriller film directed by Ric Roman Waugh and written by Chris Sparling and Mitchell LaFortune.
-The sequel to Greenland (2020), the film stars Gerard Butler and Morena Baccarin reprising their roles, alongside Roman Griffin Davis (who replaces Roger Dale Floyd), Amber Rose Revah, Gordon Alexander, Peter Polycarpou, William Abadie, and Tommie Earl Jenkins.
+Greenland 2: Migration is a 2026 American post-apocalyptic film that is the sequel to the disaster film Greenland (2020), with Gerard Butler and Morena Baccarin reprising their roles.
+The film is directed by Ric Roman Waugh and written by Chris Sparling and Mitchell LaFortune.
+The film also stars Roman Griffin Davis (who replaces Roger Dale Floyd), Amber Rose Revah, Gordon Alexander, Peter Polycarpou, William Abadie, and Tommie Earl Jenkins.

-The film is scheduled to be released in the United States on January 9, 2026 by Lionsgate.
+The film was first released in Austria on January 6, 2026, and then in the United States on January 9, 2026, by Lionsgate.
+It received mixed reviews from critics, although there was praise for Butler's performance.
+The film was a box office flop, grossing $45.2 million against a $90 million budget.